Front-Running Chart Pattern Strategy For High Profit Trades

 Always looking for ways to improve on trading methods, predicting chart pattern breakout direction–I call it “front-running”– is an advanced technique for trading these types of patterns.
 It’s recommended you have trading experience before attempting these methods and have a good sense of market direction and strength.
 Basic directional guidelines are provided below.

 I originally published this article in early 2014.
 Traditional technical analysts provided some backlash.
 Yet this is a great method for getting some astronomical reward:risk ratios, the price doesn’t need to have a big move to make a profit (like the traditional approach), and we also don’t get caught in as many false breakouts…which are the bane of the traditional approach.

 Charts patterns don’t always need to traded this way.
 Sometimes the old-fashioned way is fine too, but “front-running” is definitely a method you want in your trading tool belt.

 Use this strategy on triangles, ranges, and consolidations.
 Consolidations may not have a particular shape, but are still a pattern in that they are identified by a lack of volatility relative to the price moves around them.
 While the pattern occurs less frequently, we can also front run head and shoulders continuation patterns.

-Instead of waiting for a breakout, which is the traditional approach to trading chart patterns (and still on okay method), if we’re able to read the price action and come up with an expectation for the direction of the breakout, we can greatly reduce risk and increase potential profit by getting a better entry price.
+Instead of waiting for a breakout, which is the traditional approach to trading chart patterns, if we’re able to read the price action and come up with an expectation for the direction of the eventual breakout, we can greatly reduce risk and increase potential profit by getting a better entry price.